-Send your bug report to: 'mpfr@loria.fr'.
+Send your bug report to the MPFR mailing-list 'mpfr@inria.fr'.

 If you think something in this manual is unclear, or downright incorrect, or if the language needs to be improved, please send a note to the same address.